Lump sum payments

 SCSB is an additional relief you may be entitled to.
 It typically benefits employees with high earnings and long service.

-SCSB is calculated at 1/15 of your average annual pay for your last 36 months in employment.
+SCSB is calculated at one fifteenth of your average annual pay for your last 36 months in employment.
 This is then multiplied by the number of full years you were working for your employer.
 Any tax-free lump sum payments you have received, or are entitled to receive, from your work pension are subtracted from this benefit.

 Note